 Fig.1 shows the route line diagram.
-The optimum spacing between intermediate supports is: for land areas - 50 m, for sea areas - 100 m.
-This spacing can be reduced to 10...20 m along the stretches with more intricate profiles or increased to 200 m.
+The optimum spacing between intermediate supports is 50 m.
+This spacing can be reduced to 10...20 m along the stretches with more intricate profiles or increased to 100 m.
 When the spacing is larger (the modern materials allow to have the spacing 5,000 m and more) the route structure will be supported with ropes or cables (like suspended bridges).

-Considering that the STS is easily adaptable to the terrain profile it can run along the shortest cuts or straight.
+Considering that the STS is easily adaptable to the terrain profile and can run along the shortest cuts or straight.
 When necessary, the route structure can be curved both vertical and horizontal planes.
-For comfort (so that passengers are not affected by overloading along curved stretches) the curvature radii should be at least 20...50 km.
+For comfort (so that passengers are not affected by overloading along curved stretches) the curvature radii should be at least 20...50 thous.m.